lokesh-purohit/Credit-Card-Fraud-Detection/README.md

 **Credit Card Fraud Detection**
+(This project is based on a popular dataset on Kaggle: https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)

 This repository presents a comparative analysis of various Machine Learning models to identify fraudulent transactions.
 It includes data preprocessing, exploratory data analysis, model development, model evaluation, and a Tableau dashboard for interactive visualizations.
 A detailed Executive Summary highlights key findings and recommendations.